Here is a new trailer re-edited for my production company Skybok, which specializes in producing video profiles showcasing the world around us.

 This year for Madiba Day the Rotary Club of Algoa Bay gave back for 67 minutes – 1 minute for every year Nelson Mandela worked to make the world a better place – at The Provincial Hospital.
 The hospital is in Port Elizabeth, Nelson Mandela Bay, South Africa.
 In honour of his birthday, the call is out for people everywhere to give 67 minutes of their time to help their community in some way.
 Everyone has the power to change the world.
 The United Nations declared 18 July as “Nelson Mandela International Day” in 2009.

-Skybok is handling Gravel Road Entertainment’s “Retro Afrika Bioscope” Social Media Marketing at the Waterfront Film Studios in Cape Town.
+Skybok has become part of the team at Gravel Road Entertainment’s “Retro Afrika Bioscope” Division at the Waterfront Film Studios in Cape Town.
 Retro Afrika Bioscope is Gravel Road’s specialty release label for classic retro African content.
 The exciting challenge is to digitally restore 160 films that were made during the 70’s & 80’s in South Africa!
 We launched the Mayibuye Film Festival which ran on SABC 1 from April 13-27 to showcase 6 films that have been restored so far.
 We’ve been to film festivals all over the world, including the Berlin Film Festival in Germany, The Carthage Film Festival in Tunisia, The Lumiere Film Festival in France + we also had our North American debut at MoMa in New York!
 The community is now around 30,000 members online!

 1971 – Joe Bullet